Printable Blood Pressure Log

 References

 Centers for Disease Control and Prevention.
-(2023).
-Self-measured blood pressure monitoring with clinical support.
-Centers for Disease Control and Prevention. https://hdsbpc.cdc.gov/s/article/Self-Measured-Blood-Pressure-Monitoring-With-Clinical-Support
+(2024).
+Self-measured blood pressure monitoring with clinical support. https://hdsbpc.cdc.gov/s/article/Self-Measured-Blood-Pressure-Monitoring-With-Clinical-Support

 Commonly asked questions

-To create a Blood Pressure Log, obtain a notebook or use a printable template.
+To create a blood pressure log, obtain a notebook or use a printable template.
 Record the date, time, and location of each blood pressure reading.
-Include columns for systolic (top number) and diastolic (bottom number) values and your heart rate.
 Note any symptoms you experienced before or after the reading, such as dizziness or headache.
-Maintain consistency by taking measurements at the same time each day, ideally in the morning and evening.
+Maintain consistency by taking measurements simultaneously daily, ideally in the morning and evening.
+For more convenience, you may also use a blood pressure app.

 How do you record blood pressure readings?